images/header-logo-DOUBLE.png Ted Adams Trust | Scholarships for mature nurses studying at the University of Surrey ƒ

 Please complete the attached application form, which will be considered along with the standard University application form.
 All applications will be reviewed by the relevant academic staff with involvement from Ted Adams Trust before a decision is made on who to award the scholarship(s) to.

-Successful applicants will be notified by the end of June of the year they are applying for, with the first scholarship payment being received in their first semester (October) subject to them being accepted onto the course, registering and starting the course.
+Successful applicants will be notified by the end of the year they are applying for, with the first scholarship payment being received in their first semester (October) subject to them being accepted onto the course, registering and starting the course.

 Feedback from the applicant on the outcomes and benefits of the scholarship is appreciated.